5 Facts You Need to Know About Vitamin C, According to an Expert in Nutritional Immunology

 In which we address what foods are the best sources of Vitamin C, the effectiveness of that daily Emergen-C habit, and more.

-Immunity is top of mind for us all right now, and for good reason.
-From the compulsory social distancing, sanitizing, and proper hand-washing to attempting to get more sleep, exercise, and bolstering our diets with nutrient-dense foods, everyone can agree that keeping our bodies in check is more important than ever before.
+Immunity is top of mind for us all, and for good reason.
+From the social distancing, mask-wearing, sanitizing, and proper hand-washing to attempting to get more sleep, exercise, and bolstering our diets with nutrient-dense foods, everyone can agree that keeping our bodies in check is more important than ever before.

 But before we start topping our pancakes with elderberry syrup and replacing water with Emergen-C, let's get our facts straight (so we can focus our eating-for-immunity efforts on the methods that are most effective).